SBTCVM/SBTCVM-Mark-2/TUTORIAL_README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-SBTCVM Tutorial have received a copy of the GNU General Public License along with Desutezeoid.
+You should have received a copy of the GNU General Public License along with SBTCVM Tutorial.
 If not, see <http://www.gnu.org/licenses/>.